 In 2011 I graduated at the top of my class from the George A. Romero Filmmaking Program.
 During my time there I earned an Associate in Specialized Business Degree (A.S.B.) and produced my first feature film Requiem for the Damned alongside Robert Tinnell (Believe, Kids Of The Round Table).
 That film went on to received domestic distribution through Hannover House at the 2010 Sundance Film Festival.

 My work on the film Requiem for the Damned led to an editing position with Tinnell’s production company, Allegheny Image Factory.
 Over the course of five years, I would become a lead editor and the post-production supervisor overseeing several films and television shows not to mention countless ads.
-It was also during this time I formed RPOST—a post-production entity for freelance work.
-Through RPOST I began creating content for agencies and clientele across the US and the Ohio Valley Region.
+It was also during this time I formed RPOST - a post-production entity focusing on services for film and advertising.

 While continuing to freelance, in 2012 I returned to the George A. Romero Filmmaking Program, but this time to teach.
-I lead courses in cinematography along with a post-production audio class alongside award-winning sound designer Kelley Baker (Good Will Hunting, Psycho, Finding Forrester, Far From Heaven).
-Working with Kelley taught me one of the most important things in any movie is sound—after the story and performances of course.
-The most important sound?
-In the words of Kelley himself, “It’s the dialogue, stupid!”
+I lead courses in cinematography as well as a post-production audio class alongside award-winning sound designer Kelley Baker (Good Will Hunting, Psycho, Finding Forrester, Far From Heaven).

 Thanks for visiting,